danielgalasko/memorableIOSRepos/README.md

 * https://fastlane.tools is an automated tool for pretty much everything from making screenshots to submitting to iTunes Connect

 ##Utilities
-https://github.com/emaloney/CleanroomLogger is a clean logging framework for Swift similar to cocoa lumberjack
+* https://github.com/emaloney/CleanroomLogger is a clean logging framework for Swift similar to cocoa lumberjack
+* For a lovely color palette check out https://github.com/ViccAlexander/Chameleon